-- If using butter, weigh it out cubed & leave to soften a bit.
-But if you forget, or are short on time, why not try this hack I reviewed?
+- Begin by cubing the butter, & leave to soften & come to room temperature.
+If you forget, or are in a hurry, try this hack I reviewed.
 Go to How To Soften Butter In About 12 minutes Video.

-- Next weigh in the flour very gradually until you get a very thick & smooth dough, like cookie dough.
-I add in 125g (1 cup) of flour at a time & in the end I added 312g (2 1/2cups).
-Different types of flour, where & how it’s milled, result in a variation in how much liquid it will absorb.
-Therefore there can be no exact amount of flour to add here.
-To tell if it’s the correct consistency, roll a smooth ball of the dough & flatten it with your hand.
-If you can do that without it falling apart or sticking to you, it’s ready.
+- Gradually add the flour, until a smooth dough comes together.
+I usualy add in about 125g (1 cup) of flour at a time.
+You might need more or less flour.
+Different types of flour, where & how it is milled, results in a variation in how much liquid it will absorb.
+So there can be no exact amount of flour to add with lots of recipes.
+For the correct consistency, roll a smooth ball of the dough & flatten it with your hand.
+If you do that without it falling apart or sticking to your hand, it is ready.
+You can also swap over to a wooden spoon/spatula or use your hands, towards the end of bringing the dough together.
 See Photo 2 above.

 - Once the first tray/sheet is filled, place in the fridge, whilst you roll up the scraps & continue to cut, and re-roll until all the dough is used up.
 Remember to place the filled trays/sheets in the fridge.
 Do the same for the second half of the dough.
-Take a note of the time you place the first tray in the fridge as you will be chilling for another 1 hour (or freeze for 30 minutes).
-See Photo 7 below of old pics, with different shaped cutters.
+Take a note of the time you placed the first tray in the fridge as you will be chilling for another 1 hour (or freeze for 30 minutes).

 - Heat up the oven to 180°c/160°c fan oven/350°f/Gas Mark 4 to coincide with the end of the chilling time.
-Just before the oven is ready, use your egg white left over & very delicately, brush generously onto the tops of the cookies.
+Just before the oven is ready, use your egg white left-over & a little water or milk, to brush generously onto the tops of the biscuits/cookies.
 Sprinkle or place seeds on top if desired.
-See Photo 6 & 7 above.

 - Remove from the oven & leave to cool on the tray/sheet for 5 mins.
-Meanwhile you can put the other uncooked cookies in to be baked.
-Then transfer very carefully to a cooling rack by using the baking/parchmentpaper.
-They are a very soft textured biscuit, so be very careful not to drop them.
-Leave to cool and then enjoy which ever way you want.
-Store in an air-tight container.
+Meanwhile you can put the other uncooked biscuits in to be baked.
+Then transfer very carefully to a cooling rack by using the baking/parchment paper. **They are a very soft textured biscuit, so be very careful not to drop them.

 Follow me on social media: